espocrm/documentation/docs/administration/workflows.md

     Variables defined within formula won't be passed back, they are only available within the current script.

+!!! note

+    It's not recommended to rely on an *Update Target Record* action triggering another after-update workflow.
+In some cases it won't work.
+It's better to define additional actions in the same workflow or trigger a sequential worklow.

 !!! warning "Important"

-    Formula within this action must be utilized only for field updating.
+    Formula within this an *Update Target Record* action must be utilized only for field updating.
 Use the *Execute Formula Script* action for any other need.

 If you need to add new items to the Link-Multiple field w/o loosing existing data (e.g. Teams), you need to utilize formula function *entity\addLinkMultipleId*.
 Example: `entity\addLinkMultipleId('teams', 'teamId')`.